Tax considerations for the purchase or sale of a business

 Other considerations

 There are many factors to consider when selecting the right method of sale for your business, not least of which is selling price.
-Prior to moving forward with a sale, calculate and compare the after-tax result of selling company shares versus selling company assets.
-Not only will this analysis assist in understanding the ramifications of each choice, it also provides you with additional information that may assist in price negotiations.
+Prior to moving forward with a sale, consider calculating and comparing the after-tax result of selling company shares versus selling company assets.
+Not only will this analysis assist in understanding the ramifications of each choice, it also provides you with additional information that may assist with price negotiations.

 If you are considering a sale of your business within the next few years, you may also wish to conduct a detailed company review to identify obstacles that could influence either the sale or the tax resulting from that sale.
 If any potential issues are found, there may be actions you can take now, such as a reorganization or restructuring shareholdings, that will help achieve an optimal tax result in the future.

-You should be mindful that our discussion above focuses on the tax implications to the owner-manager.
+You should be mindful that the comments above focus on the tax implications to an owner-manager.
 Where there are additional shareholders involved, such as family members, consideration will need to be given to the tax on split income (TOSI) rules.
-Where an amount is considered to be split income, the amount is subject to tax at the highest marginal rate and personal tax credits are restricted.
+Where the TOSI rules apply, amounts received by family members may be considered to be split income, with such amounts subject to tax at the highest marginal rate and restrictions on personal tax credits.

 The TOSI rules are very complex and are beyond the scope of this article.
-Owners of private corporations with more than one shareholder or those who are considering a hybrid sale are especially recommended to seek external guidance to mitigate risk areas and ensure that the business and sale are structured to minimize taxes and optimize after-tax proceeds.
+Owners of private corporations with more than one shareholder, those who are considering a hybrid sale, or those who plan to sell their business to a child or grandchild are especially recommended to seek external guidance to mitigate risk areas and ensure that the business and sale are structured to minimize taxes and optimize after-tax proceeds.

 You need to sell or transition your business, we're here

 When it comes time to sell your business, planning and foresight will help you achieve your goals and reduce your overall tax burden.
-Our Tax and Transaction Advisory Services teams support owners when selling their business.
+Our Tax and Mergers & Acquisitions Services teams support owners when selling their business.
 We provide strategic advice before, during, and after the transaction process.

 This publication has been carefully prepared, but it has been written in general terms and should be seen as broad guidance only.
 The publication cannot be relied upon to cover specific situations and you should not act, or refrain from acting, upon the information contained therein without obtaining specific professional advice.
 Please contact BDO Canada LLP to discuss these matters in the context of your particular circumstances.
 BDO Canada LLP, its partners, employees and agents do not accept or assume any liability or duty of care for any loss arising from any action taken or not taken by anyone in reliance on the information in this publication or for any decision based on it.